02.11.26

 Changing your number at other times: free or up to $30+: Cost depends on your carrier.
 For example, T-Mobile plans that include its Scam Shield service get one free number change a year per line.
 It’s $15 If your plan doesn’t include Scam Shield, or you already used your free change for the year.
 Verizon charges $15 if you call customer service but doesn’t charge if you do it yourself in the app or online.
 AT&T charges $36 to change your number after the first 30 days of service.

-Many MVNO providers offer free changes, for example TextNow lets you change your number once every 15 days.
+Many MVNO providers offer free changes.
+For example, TextNow lets you change your number once every 15 days.
 Mint lets you change for free once in a six-month window, while Visible gives up to five free changes in a 30-day period.
 On the other hand, Cricket charges $15 per phone number change.

 Expect to have limited control: You may be able to pick only part of the number, for example only the area code.
 Some providers, such as Visible and Verizon, let you choose the first six digits.
 Others may give you a small batch of full numbers and let you pick one.
 With TextNow, for example, you can choose from 10 numbers in your area code.